blikoon/Rooster/README.md

 # Rooster
-Simple android smack xmpp chat client source to show the usage of smack.
+Simple android smack xmpp chat client to show the usage of smack.

 ## Supports